nepenth/knowledge-base/README.md

 ### Career Development <a name="career-development"></a>
-The Career Development category provides resources to help you grow professionally, including best practices, tips for navigating the lighter side of tech, and guidance on preparing for job interviews.
-This collection of articles offers advice and insights to support your career advancement in the technical field.
+The Career Development category provides resources to help technology professionals advance their careers, including best practices, unique perspectives on industry culture, and preparation tips for job interviews.
+This collection of articles covers a range of topics to support career growth and success in the tech field.
 *Subcategories: Best Practices, Humor In Tech, Job Interview Preparation* *Items: 3*